How To Apply For Medicare

-Many people find they need more coverage than what CMS offers with Parts A and B. For example, you might want dental, vision, and hearing insurance.
+Many people find they need more coverage than what CMS offers with Parts A and B. For example, you might want dental, vision, and hearing insurance and/or health and wellness programs.
 This is where Medicare Parts C and D come in.

-You must sign up for Part C or Part D through a private insurance company.
+You can enroll in Part C or Part D through a private insurance company.
 CMS does not offer Medicare Part C or Medicare Part D plans.

-Medicare Part C (also called a Medicare Advantage plan) is an all-in-one plan that provides Part A and, B coverage, and it often includes prescription drug coverage (Part D) as well.
-Most Medicare Advantage plans include coverage for prescription drugs through Part D, dental, vision, and hearing aids.
-They can also have added benefits such as fitness programs, transportation, and more.
+Medicare Part C also called a Medicare Advantage plan) is an all-in-one plan that provides Parts A and B coverage, and it often includes prescription drug coverage (Part D).

 How To Apply For Original Medicare Parts A And B